 CAMPO staff had convened the working group on May 22, 2019 inviting transit provider members from GoCary, GoRaleigh, GoTriangle, GoWake Access/Wake County, JCATS, KARTS and HARTS.
 The MCC has developed its membership, organizational and meeting structures, completed a working DRAFT "Recommended Implementation Strategy Schedule" including six months of actionable items, supported the City of Raleigh and the 5310 Program Project Management Plan update and updated the regional plan.
 Three working Sub-committees - Administration, ADA and Community Transportation, meeting monthly, were created and beginning February 7th, Human Service agencies and other stakeholders joined the Community Transportation subcommittee sharing information and furthering coordination.
 The full MCC committee began meeting quarterly on October 24th.
 The committee members continue work on the recommendations identified in the plan including reviewing transit provider ADA eligibility applications for potential unification, developing a regional methodology to address gaps in ADA service, reaching out to peer groups and the national center for mobility management information to continue developing a regional mobility management program and structure and working with the various human services providers, determining universal definitions and policies for ADA services.
-Given the state response to COVID-19, the April 3rd and the May 6th subCommittee meetings were cancelled, but CAMPO staff continued with some of the scheduled MCC work including mobility management research and ADA eligibility applications analysis.
+Given the state response to COVID-19, the April 3rd and the May 6th sub-Committee meetings were cancelled, but CAMPO staff continued with some of the scheduled MCC work including mobility management research and ADA eligibility applications analysis.
 The April 23rd Full Quarterly meeting (virtual WebEx) was also cancelled due to continued COVID-19 efforts.
 All meetings are virtual until further notice.
-Sub-committee meetings resumed on June 5th with the committee members sharing agencies CoVID-19 and civil unrest activities and occurrences.
-We reviewed previous MCC work to complete the CPT-HST plan's recommendations and outlined the next tasks/deliverables and the schedule for the next 6 months for each sub-committee.
+Sub-committee meetings resumed on June

+5th with the committee members sharing agencies CoVID-19 and civil unrest activities and occurrences.
+We reviewed previous MCC work to complete the CPT-HST plan's recommendations and outlined the next tasks/deliverables and the schedule for the next 6 months for each subcommittee.
 The members attended July meetings and continued committee work focusing on collaborating to identify and discuss policies that negatively affect regional riders and mobility management work.
 The sub-committee chairs updated the full committee at the July 23rd quarterly meeting.

-Members of the CT committee are scheduled to conference with peer agency North Central Texas COG to learn about the COG's mobility management program.
-Next sub-committee meetings are scheduled for Friday, August 7th(changed from August 5th).
+Members of the CT committee successfully conferenced with peer agency North Central Texas COG to learn about the COG's mobility management program to aid in the development of our regional program.
+Sub-committee meetings were held on Friday, August 7th (changed from August 5th).
+The committees are working on coordinating agencies policies for no show, transfers and fares and the mobility management program.
 The next quarterly meeting is to be held October 22nd.
 Information on the MCC including meeting schedule, agendas and meeting summaries are posted on the CAMPO website.
 Periodic updates to the TCC/TPAC and the CAMPO Executive Board will be provided with presentations anticipated to be at early fall meetings.
 (Staff Contact: Crystal Odum)

-I. NCDOT Highway Project U-2719 - Updates
+H. NCDOT Highway Project U-2719 - Updates